|One of these things is not like the other.|

 Originally “being stuffed into a fridge” is a trope named after an issue of Green Lantern where his girlfriend is stuffed into a fridge for him to find.
 The woman wasn't even a developed character.
 It just happened to piss the character off.

 If a writer can't think of any way to raise the emotional stakes than to off a character, they're being a very bad writer.
+No biscut.

 |I can't really remember anything about their goals or interests, but boy AM I MAD NOW.|